-- Dual line feed AC power SCE 1000 is shipped with two appropriate AC power supply cords. - Dual line feed DC power requires appropriate cables (hex or loop connectors) (see Connecting the DC Power Supply).
+- Dual line feed AC power SCE 1000 is shipped with two appropriate AC power supply cords. - Dual line feed DC power requires appropriate cables (hex or loop connectors) (see Reconnecting DC-Input Power Supply Unit (on page 4-18)).

 The dual power supply units supply hot-swappable, redundant power.
 Redundant power is useful as a failover; if a situation occurs where one power supply is down (for instance, a power supply fails or a new power supply needs to be installed), the SCE 1000 can continue to run properly using the other power supply.